Projects of the International Geoscience Programme

 Knowledge on natural resources - including minerals, hydrocarbons, geothermal energy, and water - and their management is the frontline of the struggle for more sustainable and equitable development.
 The environmentally responsible exploitation of these resources is a challenge for geoscience research.
 The progress of technological development is equally bound to this premise.

-- IGCP 600-Metallogenesis of Collisional Orogens (SIDA Funds)
+- IGCP 600-Metallogenesis of Collisional Orogens (SIDA Funds) - One extended term

 Global Change and the Evolution of Life: Evidence from the geological record